People and Animals: The International Journal of Research and Practice

 General instructions for both science and practice articles

 Please prepare the manuscript in Times New Roman, 12, double spaced.
+Line numbers must be inserted.
 For main headings see ‘sections of articles’ in instructions for science and practice articles (print in bold).
 First level subheadings are printed in cursive bold, second level subheadings in cursive non-bold.
 Please do not use more than three levels of headings and do not numerate them.

 - General Attitude Scale:

 For original research articles (this includes quantitative and qualitative research, mixed methods), please include the following sections: Abstract (300 words) plus 5 keywords, Introduction/Scientific Background, Research Question, Methods (including sample and instruments), Results, Discussion, Summary for Practitioners (3-4 manuscript pages), Acknowledgements, References.
 Please submit figures and tables as separate files (MS word).
 Maximum length: 30 pages (excluding extra pages for figures and tables, but including all other sections).

 For review articles include: Introduction, Research Question, Methods, Results, Conclusions, Summary for Practitioners (up to 800 words), Acknowledgement, References.
 Maximum length: 5,000 words (excluding extra pages for figures and tables, but including all other sections).